 Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

-Leuprolide is similar to a natural hormone that blocks the production of any menstrual or pregnancy hormones.
+Leuprolide is similar to a natural hormone that blocks the production of menstrual or pregnancy hormones.
 This mimics the situation in menopause and switches off the production of estrogen by the ovaries.
 The lack of estrogen allows the fibroids to shrink.
 They can shrink up to 70% after six months of therapy.
 Leuprolide is often given as a long-acting injection.
 The most common brand used in the USA is Lupron or Lupron Depot.

 Medicated Intrauterine Device (IUD)